Signs You Are Recovering From Burnout (Even If It Doesn’t Feel Like It Yet)

 But it fluctuates less.

-That is an important shift.
+That is a real shift.

 3. Interest in simple things is returning